By Sharon Simonson

 If the existing structure is old, for example, it probably won’t meet current building codes and could necessitate expensive upgrades.

 Garage conversions in particular present the challenge of turning uninhabitable space into habitable space, Shull says.
-You will likely need to add insulation, windows, and a vapor barrier for the floor.
+To do that, homeowners will likely need to add insulation, windows, and a vapor barrier for the floor.

-Size is another issue and will affect the fees you pay.
+Size is another issue and will affect the fees homeowners pay for their ADU.
 To avoid city parkland fees and public school fees, keep the ADU to 750 square feet or less.
 If you want to further minimize costs and pass through the city review process more easily, keep your ADU to 500 square feet or less.

 “The larger you go means there is more building for us to review.
 Keep it small and simple,” Shull says.
 “ADUs of 500 square feet or less move through our plan review process the fastest.”